11 Reasons to Travel in the Shoulder and Off-Season in New Zealand

 High Season: New Zealand’s high season is Summer (December-February), this is the busiest time in the country with hordes of international tourists and local tourists alike trying to make the most of their holidays.

 1. EVERYTHING IS MUCH CHEAPER

-From car and campervan rental rates to accommodation, prices plummet in the shoulder and off season giving backpackers a chance to make the most of their hard-earned money.
+From car and campervan rental rates to Kiwi Experience bus passes to accommodation, prices plummet in the shoulder and off season giving backpackers a chance to make the most of their hard-earned money.
 Save yourself some precious gold and spend it on what matters: once in a lifetime adventures.

 2. New Zealand is stunning in Spring and Fall

 With the world-famous lupins (probably the most Instagrammed flower in the world) blossoming, hundreds of other flowers in full bloom, lambs running all around the fields and birds singing their lungs out, spring is the perfect season for a picturesque trip in New Zealand.

 In fall, New Zealand becomes all the more dramatic, the waterfalls are raging and the skies are braided with intricate cloud formations.
 The forests are more colourful than ever making you feel like you are truly stepping into Middle-earth turning every single hike into a real adventure.